telerik/maui-docs/controls/datagrid/events.md

 ## Loading Distinct Values

-The DataGrid enables you to load the distinct values that will be displayed in the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridDistinctValuesFilterView` through the `DistinctValuesLoading` event.
+The DataGrid enables you to load the distinct values that will be displayed in the `Telerik.Maui.Controls.DataGrid.DataGridDistinctValuesFilterView` through the `DistinctValuesLoading` event.
 The `DistinctValuesLoading` event handler receives the following parameters:

 * The `sender` argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
 * A `DistinctValuesLoadingEventArgs` object, which provides the following properties: